ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Token:
 : A cryptographic authentication message used for authorization decisions.

-Token:
-: A privacy-preserving authenticator that is used for authorization.

 Origin:
 : An entity that consumes tokens presented by Clients and uses them to make authorization decisions.